ColonyPlusPlus/ColonyPlusPlus-Generator/docs/adding-types.md

 ### Recipes

 Recipes work as they do in the main game files, but with an added "type" property per recipe that dictatess where the recipe belongs.

+## Adding Templated Types

+If you want to add a number of variations of a single type (perhaps a block with 5 different faces - such as a wallpapered block) then you can do this using [templated types]({{ site.baseurl }}/templated-types).